CytoidCommunity/Cytoid-wiki/docs/en/gameplay/game_screen.md

 ### Calibration Mode

-*Calibration Mode* is a special form of playing screen, allows players to adjust current level offset easily.
+*Calibration Mode* is a special form of play screen, allows players to adjust current level offset easily.

 - Autoplay: toggle auto-playing is on or off, helps players adjust the note offset easily.
 - Hit sound: enable/disable the hit sound during the calibration.